kean/Align/README.md

 ### Anchors

-It's time to add stack to a view hierarchy and lay it out.
-Start by selecting an **anchor** or a **collection of anchors** of a view (or layout guide).
+It's time to add a stack to a view hierarchy and lay it out.
+In Yalta you start by selecting an **anchor** or a **collection of anchors** of a view (or a layout guide).
 Then use anchor's methods to create constraints.

 > Anchors represent layout attributes of a view including **edges**, **dimensions**, **axis** and **baselines**.